 them and now they're getting too ripe.
 What do you do with them?”

-I was surprised by the responses.
+The responses surprised me.
 I expected to see banana bread on top of the list.
 The popular reply was to freeze them!

 In episode #006 Let's Talk Bananas I share: